 Governmental Funds.
-The financial reporting focus of the City's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+The financial reporting focus of the City's governmental funds is to provide information on near-term inflows, outflows and balances of spendable resources.
 Such information is useful in assessing the City's financing requirements.
 In particular, unreserved fund balances serve as a useful measure of a government's net resources available at the end of the fiscal year.

-The City's governmental funds reported combined fund balances of \$50,975,967 as of June 30, 2005.
-This was a decrease of \$26,849,304, or 34.5 percent, over the prior year.
-Of this total amount, \$31,230,567 constitutes unreserved fund balance, which is available for spending at the government's discretion.
-The remainder of the fund balance is reserved to indicate that it is not available for new spending because it has already been committed 1) to liquidate prior period contracts and purchase orders of \$10,469,117, and 2) to fund various debt service payments totaling \$9,276,283.
+The City's governmental funds reported combined fund balances of \$44,269,857 as of June 30, 2006.
+This was a decrease of \$6,706,110, or 15 percent, over the prior year.
+Of this total amount, \$27,055,431 constitutes unreserved fund balance, which is available for spending at the government's discretion.
+The remainder of the fund balance is reserved to indicate that it is not available for new spending because it has already been committed to 1) liquidate prior period contracts and purchase orders of \$12,500,994 and 2) fund various debt service payments totaling \$4,713,432.

 The General Fund is the chief operating fund of the City.
-At the end of the current fiscal year, unreserved fund balance of the General Fund was \$8,745,770, while total fund balance was \$8,753,583.
+At the end of the current fiscal year, unreserved fund balance of the General Fund was \$7,929,180, while total fund balance was \$7,976,413.
 As a measure of the General Fund's liquidity, it is generally useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
-In this instance, unreserved fund balance and total fund balance both represent approximately 26 percent of total General Fund expenditures.
+In this instance, unreserved fund balance and total fund balance both represent more than 22 percent of total General Fund expenditures.
 These funds will be needed as working capital during the initial months of the new fiscal year as property tax revenue is only collected semi-annually, in September and March, with the majority of the revenue remitted to the City by the respective county treasurers in the months of October and April.
+Thus, the City has been on target for achieving its goal of a fund balance of approximately 25 percent of General Fund expenditures, with that fund balance percentage having been 26 percent in fiscal year 2005 and more than 24 percent in fiscal year 2006.